IlEvelynIl/BO1-AntiCheat/README.md

    - Community leaderboard mods if they are loaded.

 Throughout the duration of a game with the tool open:
-- Searches your config when modified for commands that can be used for cheating.
+- Searches your config when modified for commands that can be used for cheating:
+   - Health Regen Speed
+   - Box Movable
+   - No Print
+   - AI Disable Spawn

 - The following player states are checked for any changes:
    - God Mode